intelops/capten/README.md

 #### Destroying the cluster

-Cluster destruction command can be used to dismantle or delete a cluster of interconnected computing resources.
-This command initiates the process of removing all components associated with the cluster, such as virtual machines, instances, nodes, networking configurations, and any other resources provisioned for the cluster.
+Cluster destruction command initiates the process of removing all components associated with the cluster, such as virtual machines, instances, nodes, networking configurations, and any other resources provisioned for the cluster.
 It effectively undoes the setup and configuration of the cluster, deallocating resources and ensuring they are no longer in use.
 This command can be used when the cluster is no longer needed or to clean up resources in cloud computing, distributed systems, or container orchestration environments.

 ```bash
 ./capten destroy cluster